clouditor/clouditor/README.md

 ### Command Completion

 The CLI offers command completion for most shells using the `cl completion` command.
 Specific instructions to install the shell completions can be accessed using `cl completion --help`.

+## Further Documentation

+### Architecture
+An overview of the architecture is given in [Architecture](doc/architecture.md)

+### Configuration
+The individual components can be configured using command line flags.
+All configuration options are explained in Configuration and can be displayed for each package using the `--help` flag.